akka/alpakka-kafka/docs/src/main/paradox/subscription.md

 Subscriptions are grouped into two categories: with automatic partition assignment and with manual control of partition assignment.

-Factory methods for all subscriptions can be found in the @scaladoc[Subscriptions](akka.kafka.Subscriptions$) factory.
+Factory methods for all subscriptions can be found in the @apidoc[Subscriptions$] factory.

 ## Automatic Partition Assignment